Recent developments at the Faculty of Medicine

 The most recent focus of efforts on molecular and microbiological research is most clearly reflected in the Department of Biomedicine, which evolved from the former Department of Research.
 Today, fifty-nine research groups in the fields of immunology, neurobiology, and oncology, as well as stem cells and regenerative medicine, conduct research in the department.

 The ongoing cooperation of the Faculty of Medicine with industry is evident in numerous projects, of which only two will be mentioned here.
 The Institute of Radio-Oncology became a pioneer in capturing and managing relevant patient data with the introduction and further development of a system integrated into the institute in 1981 for capturing and processing all oncologically relevant clinical data.
-This system, developed in close cooperation with industry, had already captured data from more than 12,000 patients by the end of 1993 (Rodars: Radiation Oncology Data Archiving and Retrieving System).
+This system, developed in close cooperation with industry, had captured data from more than 12,000 patients by the end of 1993 (Rodars: Radiation Oncology Data Archiving and Retrieving System).
 At the Geriatric Clinic, the chief physician’s involvement in the longitudinal BASEL study (begun in 1958), in collaboration with the pharmaceutical industry, has enabled research into the development of chronic diseases.
 This collaboration succeeded in characterizing the significance of nutrition in the development of cardiovascular diseases and cancer.

 Public health and prevention play a pivotal role in the faculty today.
 The disciplines working in this area are united in the Department for Public Health.
 The Institute of Nursing Science takes a leading role in Europe in the university-level education of nursing professionals.
 The Institute for Biomedical Ethics is likewise pioneering a new path.